intel/llvm/sycl/doc/design/CommandGraph.md

 |  | clCommandSVMMemcpyKHR | No |
 |  | clCommandSVMMemFillKHR | No |

-We are looking to address these gaps in the future so that SYCL-Graphs can be fully supported on a `cl_khr_command_buffer` backend.
+We are looking to address these gaps in the future so that SYCL-Graph can be fully supported on a `cl_khr_command_buffer` backend.

 #### UR Command-Buffer Implementation